Nancy Torborg KB2TNR —

 Jeremy Lindsley K2HJX —

 Jeremy's passion is public service.
 He is the RARS Public Service Director and head of the Ham Public Service North Carolina group.
-Consistent with that, Jeremy joined the RARSfest team to help bring it back in 2022.
-As you can see, he wears many hats.
-We like this one the best.
+Consistent with that, Jeremy joined the RARSfest team to help bring it back in 2022 and has taken on ever-increasing responsibilities since.

 Craig McCrary KY4WM —